shalabhvyas/wysiwyg-editor/README.md

 # WYSIWYG Editor with SlateJS

 This project builds a WYSIWYG Editor using SlateJS.
-This article on Smashing magazine walks through the process of building it.
+The [article](https://www.smashingmagazine.com/2021/04/wysiwyg-editor-slatejs/) on Smashing magazine walks through the process of building it.

 ## Available Scripts